frcdesign/FRCDesign.org/docs/index.md

 ### **Advanced Designer**
 Through application only (or David’s discretion) you can apply to get the advanced designer role.
 Advanced designers have mastered the Onshape workflow and/or understand FRC design to a high level.

-## Core Members
-Once every two weeks, 4 members will be selected as “Core” members.
-This will be offered to members who are consistently kind, helpful, and make DDS a better place.

 ## The Process
 - Learn enough CAD basics to get started designing
 - Learn FRC design fundamentals